-Choosing the right domain name is vital for improving accessibility and brand recognition for your website.
+Choosing the right domain name is vital for your website's brand recognition.
 You may have already found the perfect domain name for your website and registered it with an official domain name system (DNS) registrar, but what happens when you want to change who you’re registered with?

 In this helpful article, we’ll discuss what a domain name transfer is and why you might want to do it.
 Plus, we’ll share our handy step-by-step guide to completing a domain name transfer.